Grade 12

 Ethics

 This course encourages students to consider questions of morality.
-It gives students an overview of the Philosophy of Ethics looking at and critiquing ethical theories from Philosophers such as: Immanuel Kant, Aristotle, Bertrand Russell, Peter Singer and A.J.
+It gives students an overview of the philosophy of ethics looking at and critiquing ethical theories from Philosophers such as; Immanuel Kant, Aristotle, Bertrand Russell, Peter Singer and A.J.
 Ayer.

 Introductory Psychology